 Who can claim the credit?

-- must have the property classified as your homestead (or applied for the classification)
+- must have the property classified as your homestead (or applied and approved for the classification)

 - must have a valid Social Security Number (If married filing jointly, at least one spouse must have a valid SSN)

 - must have paid or have an arrangement to pay any delinquent property taxes on the home (if any).